wpower12/JSim/README.md

 # JSim
 Elementary physics simulation using Javascript.
 Collision detection and resolution, spatial partitioning data structure.

-An example of this can be found at the JSFiddle: TODO - INCLUDE LINK
+An example of this can be found at the JSFiddle: https://jsfiddle.net/9greLz70/

 Topics Studied
 * Javascript